max-proj17/HopKing-IoT/README.md

 # HopKing-IoT

 We created a 2d platformer game that uses your body poses extracted from a pose recognition model as the controls.
-A weebcam is needed to run the game.
+A webcam is needed to run the game.

 ## Installation Instructions